 Losing unconditional approval

-While highly unlikely, a significant change in financial circumstances following unconditional approval can result in you being denied for a home loan.
-For example, if you were to lose your job, a bank may doubt your ability to service the loan.
+While unlikely, a significant change in your financial circumstances following unconditional approval can result in you being denied a home loan.
+For example, if you were to lose your job, a bank will doubt your ability to service the loan.

 You may also risk losing your mortgage approval if you are required to pay lenders mortgage insurance (LMI).
+This is insurance you must take out on behalf of your lender, generally if your deposit is under 20% of the loan amount.
 If you are subject to LMI, you must also be approved by the lender’s insurer.
-This means if both the lender and insurer read over your application and you are deemed to be of too great a risk, you may lose your unconditional approval.
+This means if both the lender and insurer consider your application and you are deemed to be of too great a risk, you may lose your unconditional approval.

 Timeframes